defio/KotlinNativeExperiments/README.md

 ```
 #### iOS
 Into the ios module I can access to the enum cases, but I don't know how iterate or get the enum size.
-So we can write a test that look like
+So we can write a test that looks like

 ```swift
 func testUsageOfSimpleEnum() {